Back to blog

 • Test every replaced plugin with success, failure, denial, and retry paths.

-• Validate analytics, crash reporting, deep links, push notifications, and payment callbacks.
+• Validate analytics, crash reporting, deep links, push notifications, payment callbacks, and any vendor SDK behavior covered by the mobile app integrations checklist.

 • Confirm accessibility basics: labels, focus order, large text, touch targets, and contrast.